How to Write a Job Description (With Examples)

 - Vacation and PTO policies

-Perks.
 Remember that perks are not the same thing as benefits.
-Perks are nice add ons the company offers its employees to improve work-life balance and help them live happier, more productive lives.
+Perks are nice add-ons the company offers its employees to improve work-life balance and help them live happier, more productive lives.

-Company Culture.
 Sure, it’s a buzzword, but the people have spoken and the best candidates expect a strong company culture.
-In fact, 47% of them say that company culture is the main reason they’re searching for new opportunities.
-Need help building great company culture?
-We’ve got your back.
+In fact, 47 percent say that company culture is the main reason they’re searching for new opportunities.